OnlineBuddies/Modyllic/Publishing.md

 1. `pear channel-discover pear.pirum-project.org`
 2. `pear install pirum/Pirum-beta`

-You also need to have PEAR_PackageManager_Git installed.
-For now, you'll need @iarna's fork of it:
+You also need to have PEAR_PackageManager_Git installed:

-1. `git clone git://github.com/iarna/PEAR_PackageFileManager_Git.git`
-2. `cd PEAR_PackageFileManager_Git`
-3. `pear install package.xml`

-When @armen takes @iarna's pull request, the instructions will be:

-1. DONOTUSE: `pear channel-discover pear.vardump.org`
+1. `pear channel-discover pear.vardump.org`
-2. DONOTUSE: `pear install vd/PEAR_PackageFileManager_Git`
+2. `pear install vd/PEAR_PackageFileManager_Git`

 You'll need to have the OLB pear repository, in order to publish the PEAR update: